On average your neighbors pay $566 a month.See Your Rates

 The weather in Detroit, MI varies significantly from season to season.
 Summers can be scorching hot.
 Winters can be brutally cold with as many as 44 days below freezing.
 Detroit experiences a great deal of precipitation throughout the year, either in the form of mist, rain, snow, or a wintry mix.
 There are 134 days of measurable precipitation annually.
 Streets can be slick any time of year, so investing in all-weather tires is probably a good idea.

-TRIP reports that 83% of the major roads in Detroit are in poor or mediocre condition.
-These poorly maintained streets costs drivers $865 a year in extra vehicle operating costs.
+TRIP reports that 32% of the major roads in Detroit are in poor condition.
+Another 45 percent of the roads are in mediocre condition.
+These poorly maintained streets costs drivers $732 a year in extra vehicle operating costs.

 Traffic congestion isn’t much of a problem.
-Detroit, MI ranks 49th for worst traffic congestion in the US.
-The average commuter spends an extra 19 minutes per hour stuck in traffic during rush hour commutes.
-An additional 73 hours per year is wasted for those with 30-minute commutes.
+Detroit, Michigan ranks 169th for worst traffic congestion in the world.
+The average commuter spends an extra 20 minutes per hour stuck in traffic during rush hour commutes.
+An additional 76 hours per year is wasted for those with 30-minute commutes.

-Moving violations like following too close, failure to yield, speeding, and drunk driving will give you a bad driving record and require you to purchase high-risk auto insurance.
+Moving violations like following too close, failure to yield, speeding, and drunk driving will give you a bad driving record and require you to purchase a non-standard, high-risk policy.
+This can have a huge effect on your insurance rates.

 Michigan's 36th District Court traffic court website allows you to pay traffic citations and tells drivers how to contest tickets.